 Intra-Asia Cable Systems

 The Asia Pacific Cable Network (APCN) is a 12000km pan-Asia submarine cable system linking Japan, Korea, Taiwan, Hong Kong, the Philippines, Indonesia, Singapore, Malaysia and Thailand.
-The Asia Pacific Cable Network (APCN) is the world's fourth submarine cable system using optical-amplifier technology, with a design capacity of 5 Gbps.
+The Asia Pacific Cable Network (APCN) consists of two fiber pairs, with a design capacity of 5 Gbps (2xSTM-16).
+APCN is the first SDH-enabled submarine cable in APAC region, ready for service in January 1997.

 The APCN has a one fiber pair extension cable to Australia, linking Jakarta (Indonesia) with Port Headland (Australia) through the Lombok Strait.
 The APCN Australian Extension is also know as the Jasuruas cable system.

-The Asia Pacific Cable Network 2 (APCN-2) is a 19,000-km optical fiber submarine cable system linking Japan, Korea, China, Taiwan, Hong Kong, Philippines, Malaysia, and Singapore in a ring configuration, with four fiber pairs connecting 10 submarine cable landing stations in Asia region.
+The Asia Pacific Cable Network 2 (APCN-2) is a 19,000-km submarine cable system linking Japan, Korea, China, Taiwan, Hong Kong, Philippines, Malaysia, and Singapore in a ring configuration, with four fiber-pairs connecting 10 submarine cable landing stations in Asia region, ready for service on December 20, 2001.

-The APCN-2 has a design capacity of 2.56 Tbps by operating with 64x10 Gbps DWDM technology.
+The APCN-2 has an initial design capacity of 2.56 Tbps by operating with 64x10 Gbps DWDM technology and four fiber-pairs ring.

 The East Asia Crossing (EAC) cable system spans 19,800 km, linking Japan, Korea, China, Taiwan, Hong Kong, the Philippines and Singapore.
 The EAC network was initially constructed by Asia Global Crossing which was acquired by China Netcom in 2002.
 And then China Netcom sold out Asia Netcom (including the EAC network assets) to an investor group led by Ashmore and Spinnaker in 2006.